IFFM-PAS-MISD/wave_pro_shm/README.md

 Please note that simple examples of meshes and inputs are stored in the installation directory in a folder ``examples``.

-Also, a detailed manual in the pdf format can be found in the installation directory in a folder ``docs``.
+Also, a detailed manual in the pdf format can be found in the installation directory in the folder ``docs``.